 Some of the benefits of FSC®

-All of our Antique Reclaimed Wood products are 100% certified recycled by the Forest Stewardship Council™.
-FSC is an independent, non-governmental, not for profit organization established to promote the responsible management of the world's forests.
+All of our Antique Reclaimed Wood products are certified as FSC® Recycled by the Rainforest Alliance.
+FSC® is an independent, non-governmental, not for profit organization established to promote the responsible management of the world's forests.
 For more information visit www.fsc.org.

 Look for FSC® certified products